marco262/my_wiki/data/dnd/general/using-ability-scores.md

 ### Armor Class

-Depending on the armor you wear, you might add some or all of your Dexterity modifier to your Armor Class, as described in [[[equipment:Armor and Shields]]].
+Depending on the armor you wear, you might add some or all of your Dexterity modifier to your Armor Class, as described in [[[general:Equipment#armor-and-shields|Armor and Shields]]].

 ### Initiative